 This spring, manager Dale Sveum talked at length about the newfound depth in the Cubs system.
 That depth was tested early when the team suffered a rash of injuries and endured some early bullpen struggles.
 But the addition of players like Carlos Villanueva and Nate Schierholtz—and the emergence of Welington Castillo and Dave Sappelt—has made the Cubs a much more versatile team.
 During the first homestand of the season, Vine Line managing editor Gary Cohen talked to the skipper about dealing with injuries, platooning in the outfield and restoring Wrigley Field.

-To read the full interview, pick up the December issue of Vine Line, featuring the Cubs 2012 season in review, on sale now at Chicago-area retailers.
+To read the full interview, pick up the May issue of Vine Line, on sale at select Chicago-area retailers.
 Or subscribe to Vine Line, the official magazine of the Chicago Cubs, for just $29.95.

 Prior to the Cubs’ home opener, starter Edwin Jackson probably could have learned a thing or two from the man taking the mound before him.
 Hall of Fame pitcher Fergie Jenkins was on hand, along with fellow Hall of Famer and former teammate Billy Williams, to throw out the first pitch of the season at Wrigley Field.
 Arguably the best Cubs pitcher of all time, Jenkins tallied six consecutive 20-win seasons for the North Siders and won 284 games in his 19-year career.
 He talked to Vine Line about the enduring allure of Wrigley Field and getting back on the mound for the first pitch of the season.

 To read the entire article, pick up the May issue of Vine Line.